TRON tooling

 > TRON blockchain development tools guide.
 Use TronWeb.js, gRPC, web3.py, Hardhat, and Foundry with Chainstack TRON nodes and endpoints.

-TRON nodes currently do not support WebSocket connections for event subscriptions.
-If you need to subscribe to events, please vote and follow the feature request at [TRON event plugin support](https://ideas.chainstack.com/p/implement-tron-event-plugin).
+TRON nodes don't support WebSocket connections for event subscriptions.
+To track that capability, follow the feature request for [TRON event plugin support](https://ideas.chainstack.com/p/implement-tron-event-plugin).

 ## gRPC API